 EG40JM Dynamics 2, Course Coordinator and only contributor.
 10-credit course, Level 4 MEng and BEng Mechanical Engineering Students.

 EG4010 Engineering Project (BEng), EG4511 Individual Project (MEng): Contributor - 45/60-credit project, typically 5-8 students per year.

-Influence of object geometry on penetration into the seabedChapters in Books, Reports and Conference Proceedings: Conference Proceedings
+Deployment feasibility studies of variable buoyancy anchors for floating wind applicationsChapters in Books, Reports and Conference Proceedings: Conference Proceedings